-In the event that our staff recommends specialized and/or longer-term services than are available on campus, the Counseling Center will assist in the location of alternate providers, which are typically, covered by health insurance or private payment.
-Additionally, there are private mental health providers who offer on-campus services for longer term and/or more specialized services to students, though such referrals require the use of health insurance or private pay, as negotiated by the student and provider.
+In the event that our staff recommends more intensive, specialized and/or longer-term services than are available on campus, the Counseling Center will assist in the location of alternate providers, which are typically covered by health insurance or private payment.
 For more information about such providers, please contact the Counseling Center.
 In the event that students must seek mandated evaluation or treatment, students are advised to consult with the Counseling Center about appropriate resources as the Counseling Center does not provide mandated counseling or court mandated services.